 Six months before, my Easter update had me standing on solid ground, working on grants and living on a 17-acre farm.
 I’ve been here since the beginning of the year and love my home office in the hills.
 Two horses greet me every day and keep me far away from city life.

-New adventures started to unfold, and new challenges, too.
-Right after I posted my last blog entry, I lost my Godmother and a good friend on the same day.
-Those reading my stories may remember the 86-year old woman who let me live on her 100-acre farm, just before I moved to the tiny house for the previous spring and summer.
-On April 29th, she died tragically in a car accident an hour after I got the news that my Godmother died.
+But right after I posted my last blog entry, I lost my Godmother and a good friend on the same day.
+Those reading this blog may remember the 86-year old woman who let me live on her 100-acre farm in New Marshfield.
+I lived at the farm just before I moved to the tiny house for the previous spring and summer.
+On April 29th, she died tragically in a car accident an hour after I got the news that my Godmother passed away.
 Both were named Helen, so I lost two important Helens in one day.

-Life can be cruel sometimes, upsetting the good-life balance we work so hard to achieve.
+Life can be cruel sometimes with unexpected tragedies.
 I have so many great memories of Helen and Helen.
-The New Marshfield Helen would read me poetry over breakfast or teach me about birds from the back porch.
+The New Marshfield Helen liked to read me poetry over breakfast or teach me about the birds she loved from the back porch.
 My Italian Aunt Helen was the first one to call me a zingara.
 She knew who I was early on and realized I would never stand still.

-As I write this blog six months after her death, I realize that today is my father’s birthday.
-How interesting that he shared it with my Aunt Helen.
-I always remember a lit jack o’ lantern in black and white photos on his birthday.
-I hope they are in heaven sharing their favorite pasta on Sunday, just like in the old days.
+As I write this blog six months later, I realize that today is my father’s birthday.
+How interesting that he shared a birthday with my Aunt Helen.
+I always remember a lit jack o’ lantern in black and white photos when we celebrated my dad’s birthday.
+I hope he is sharing his favorite pasta with my Aunt Helen this Sunday, just like in the old days.

-And so it goes.
-After my April losses, May had me tooling around in a new kayak and sharing some exciting news on the work front.
+May also brought some exciting news on the work front.
 While working with Upgrade Ohio, I was part of a three-man team that helped pass the first-ever “carbon fee” in the country.
-This had never been done before in any community, and residents of Athens City were progressive enough to see the importance of community solar and its potential for economic development.
+This had never been done before in any community.
+Residents of Athens were progressive enough to understand the importance of community solar and its potential for economic development.
 Seventy-five percent of voters said yes to this initiative, and our nonprofit made headlines across the country.
-I wrote a piece about the experience for Home Energy magazine and the article appeared in the Fall 2018 issue.
+I decided to write a piece about the experience for Home Energy magazine and the article appeared in the Fall 2018 issue.

 After the vote, a couple of our contracts came to an end and we made a collective decision to work fewer hours over the summer.
 I welcomed this idea and decided to travel through the Midwest for a couple of weeks.
 It was a great summer full of festivals, kayaking, a reunion with the “Crazy Eights” and time spent with new friends.